The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

 \begin{proposition} For arbitrary $\varepsilon>0$, (A$_r$) implies (A$_s$) for any $0 \leq r \leq s \leq (\frac14 + \frac12 r) \wedge (r+\delta) - \varepsilon$ (with the implicit constants depending on $\epsilon$). \end{proposition}

 \begin{proof} First, we show that, for any $s$ as asserted in the proposition, it suffices to prove that (A$_r$) implies (A$_s'$), where (A$_s'$) is defined exactly as (A$_s$) except that the test functions $f$ are required to obey the additional mean zero condition $\int f\, \rd m=0$.
 Indeed, assume (A$_r$) and that we have proved (A$_s'$) for all $s$ as in the statement of the proposition.
-As in \cite[Section~6]{1510.02074}, let $B = B_s$ be a disk of radius $N^{-s}$ and $B_s^\circ$ the disk with the same center and half the radius.
+Recall from above that $B = B_s$ is a disk of radius $N^{-s}$ and that $B_s^\circ$ the disk with the same center and half the radius.
 For any test function $f$ supported on $B_s^\circ$ we define $f_i(z) = 2^{-2i} f(2^{-i}z)$, and write

 where $k$ is the largest integer such that $2^k N^{-s} \leq N^{-t}$.
 Then

 Therefore, with $s_i = s - (i+1)/\log_2 N$ for $i=0,1,\dots,k-1$, applying (A$_{s_i}'$) to the mean zero function $f_i-f_{i+1}$, we obtain